 Bose initially marketed their first audio sunglasses under the name of “Bose Frames” in 2019, which rapidly became famous and successful.
 In addition, this new concept is pretty exciting for many consumers who seek to go on with their day while routinely listening to music on a smooth and not too demanding approach.
 So, by investing in this new form of audio, one can expect many deliveries by Bose in the upcoming updates concerning the Sunglasses Audio department.

-In addition, as with most of the products discussed above, either be audio sunglasses, headphones, or speakers, every research that brought updates and development regarding any product within these segments took place in the United States, in Bose’s headquarters.
+In addition, as with most of the products discussed above, either audio sunglasses, headphones, or speakers, every research that brought updates and development regarding any product within these segments took place in the United States at Bose’s headquarters.
 So, although many of Bose’s products shift production from country to country, their development, research, and engineering all take place in the company’s homeland.

 American Made Alternatives to Bose Audio

 Although Bose is an American company, their American Made products are long gone and may only be found while browsing through eBay or used resellers.
 However, some American companies still deliver “ Made in the USA” models of headphones, speakers, and earbuds.

 Some of the companies you can rely on buying if you want exclusively American manufacturing in their development are, but not solely:

 - Dan Clark Audio